 Contact Bruce Kamiat, 212-923-7021, for more information about the Carl Schurz Park sessions.

-Please note that solar observing now takes place one Sunday afternoon each month at Bethesda Fountain in Central Park and on Tuesdays on the High Line.
-We also have solar-observing sessions in the Bronx on Saturdays.
-Please use the vertical bar on the left side of this page for more details and for other AAA public observing sessions.
+Please note that solar observing now takes place one Sunday afternoon each month from May through October at Bethesda Fountain in Central Park and on Tuesdays on the High Line.
+Please use the vertical bar on the left side of this page for more details and for the many other AAA public observing sessions.